Wasu Top Piriyakulkij

 Computer Science PhD Student, Cornell University

 Hi!
 I’m Top Piriyakulkij.
-I’m a third-year Computer Science PhD student at Cornell University, where I’m fortunate to be advised by Kevin Ellis.
+I’m a fourth-year Computer Science PhD student at Cornell University, where I’m fortunate to be advised by Kevin Ellis.
+I’m also currently a student researcher at Google DeepMind, working with Kevin Murphy and Wolfgang Lehrach.
+(And yes, I intend to keep my Kevin collaboration streak going).
 I’m broadly interested in AI agents that learn efficiently and generalize systematically, much like humans.
-My current work focuses on world modeling, where my goal is to build agents that actively learn world models and update them quickly.
+My current work focuses on world modeling, where my goal is to develop agents that actively build abstract world models in a continual learning fashion.
 To achieve this, I tend to use techniques such as probabilistic inference and program synthesis.

 Before Cornell, I did my undergraduate degree at Brown University, where I double majored in Computer Science and Applied Mathematics.
 Back then, I worked on machine learning system with Stephen Bach.

 In addition to doing research, I’m also starting to write blogs on LLMs and AI and publish Github projects.
-Since the birth of AI in 1950s (feel free to choose whether you want to attribute it to Turing’s 1950 paper or 1956 Dartmouth conference), never before have we seen the field be driven this much by the commercial sector.
+Since the birth of AI in 1950s, never before have we seen the field be driven this much by the commercial sector.
 So I write less formal blogs and release open-source projects hoping they’d be beneficial for non-academic readers and also keeping myself in the loop with what’s going on in the industry.